Shazly99/Golds_Gym/README.md

-# React Fitness Application using Material-Ui
+#  Fitness Application by React.Js and  Material-Ui

 # Home Page